wangziqi2013/wangziqi2013.github.io/_posts/2019-01-14-steal-no-force.markdown

 should be undone, because modifications must only reside in the cache, and hence will be discarded on power loss.
 The recovery handler traverses the log, discards redo entries of uncommitted transactions (those that lack a commit record at the very end), and applies modifications in the logical commit order for committed transactions.

+Neither undo nor redo logging are ideal for high performance transaction processing with durability requirement.
+While undo logging allows instaneous commit, it introduces unnecessary write ordering problem: The undo log record must reach the NVM before the actual data update, because otherwise if a crash happens between the update and the log write, no recovery can be done.
+In addition, to ensure durability of updates after commit, all dirty lines must be flushed.
+The flush operation must be performed synchronously, which is on the critical path of transaction commit.